Person-in-Environment Theory: Understanding the Interplay of Individual and Context

 -

-Educational Settings: Educators can leverage PIE theory to better understand student success.
+Educational Settings: Educators can apply PIE theory to better understand student success.
 A student's academic performance isn't solely determined by their intellectual capabilities but also by factors such as their home environment, family support, and social interactions within the school.
 By understanding these factors, educators can provide appropriate support and create a more inclusive learning environment.

 The PIE Assessment: A Tool for Understanding